-- Directly from our Customers or their agents.
-For example, from documents that our clients provide to us related to the Service for which they engage us.
+- Directly from Customers or their agents.
+For example, from documents that our clients provide to us related to the Services for which they engage us.

-- Indirectly from our Customers or their agents through their use of our Service.
-For example, data about Audience Members we collect from our Customers through their user of our Service.
+- Indirectly from Customers or their agents through their use of the Services.
+For example, data about Audience Members we collect from our Customers through their use of the Services.

-- Directly and indirectly from activity on our Website.
-For example, from submissions through our Website’ portals or website usage details collected automatically.
+- Directly and indirectly from activity on our Website and the Services.
+For example, from submissions through our Website’s portals or website usage details collected automatically.

 Use of Personal Information